MGSimard/vertexblog/README.md

 - [x] Back button doesn't have the hover thing fix it clown
 - [x] Eliminate race conditions (spamming post submit creates multiple posts) - disable on pending, if user fucks with disabled...
 I mean enjoy the ratelimit and duplicate post titles - I do allow that.
 Dupe blog obv not an issue here since I do checks in backend.
 - [ ] Look into making file creation input infinitely vertically-expanding so user can see what they've entered at all times
-- [ ] Keep track of state, if notepad file has been dirtied (modified) prompt a confirmation when they try to exit saying that the modifications haven't been saved yet.
+- [x] Keep track of state, if notepad file has been dirtied (modified) prompt a confirmation when they try to exit saying that the modifications haven't been saved yet.
 Onchange re-dirty the state, on save clean the state.
+- [ ] Maybe support it on exit or page return attempt too??
 - [ ] Look into duplicated re-renders on save, exit, onchange etc notepad
 - [x] Enable show password on creation and login (NIST)
 - [ ] Set up toast for warning, success and confirmation windows